tsnellgrove/dark_castle3/doc/story.md

 *** Detailed Narrative ***

 Willie's Reign:
-    Willie arrived at "High Castle" soon after gaining the 20 Treasures of Zork.
+    Willie arrived at "High Castle" soon after gaining the Twenty Treasures of Zork.
 At the time, High Castle was an outpost of the GUE and had been under stewardship ever since the empire's fall 65 years earlier.
 The Steward, the eldest son of High Castle's first steward and equal measures entitled and insecure in his reign, would doubtless have been intimidated by Willie's prowers and fame alone.
 But when Willie visited the castle courtyard - with the withered tree and waterless fountain - both destined to be barren until the return of the Flathead line - the Fountain errupted in a gyzer of water and the Tree burst forth in leaf and fruit.
 Thus Willie's heritage was revealed and (to his great surprise) he was proclaimed King on the spot by the acclimation of the populace.
 The Steward could only look on, stripped of his station, glowering with impotent rage and envy.
 And while the people loved Willie from the start, the Steward was not alone in his displeasure.
 The High Priest was also in a state of silent, vindictive furry.

     Willie was an open-hearted man of the people.
 He came from the streets himself and felt a bond with the less fortunate.
 He saw that the Steward's taxes - and the High Priets tithes - on the poor were far too high - and that the nobility were nearly untaxed - and uncaring of the tax impact on himself (he was likely the richest man of the land at the time) he rewrote the tax code to shift the burden.
 He was also a huge believer in education and the notion that any man - or woman - could "pull themselves up by thar bootstraps".He noted that the treasury was already healthy (though not as healthy as it should have been given the tax rates) and spent liberally to provide education and opportunity for all.
 He was also a fair handed man by nature and thus put a stop to curruption wherever he came across it.
 Perhaps most distressing to the Steward and the High Priest, Willie was not just a man of the people - he was a man of *all* people.
 He renamed "High Castle" to "Bright Castle" and threw open the gates to all.
 He embraced Elven minstrals and Dwarven craftsmen as full citizens and supported the arts generously.
 It was the golden era of Bright Castle.
 There was music and joy in the streets and it was said that every day felt like festival day.
 And yet, like so many golden ages, it was to last just a briefly.